EESSI/docs/docs/using_eessi/eessi_container.md

 [EESSI pilot 2021.12] $
 ```
 The last line is the prompt.
 Run `module avail` to see which modules and
 extensions are available.
-About 280 modules and 1800 extensions are installed.
+Below is a short excerpt from `module avail`
-Below is a short excerpt from `module avail` showing 10 modules only.
+showing 10 modules only.
 ```
    PyYAML/5.3-GCCcore-9.3.0
    Qt5/5.14.1-GCCcore-9.3.0